28msec/zorba/README.txt

 configure
   Generated script that creates Makefiles

-build.sh
-	Manually created make, using simple 'Makefile.local'
-	scripts.
-A lot easier to use during initial development.
-	Use this script for now, until autoconf gets debugged.

 Known bugs
 ----------

+2007.01.27

+Build is currently down pending conversion to the in-memory node store.

 2007.01.25

 Several of the unit test modules are showing an error on exit.
-The sequence of unit tests runs fine, but the module bails out with an obscure gnu/cygwin error message before exiting.
+The sequence of unit tests runs fine, but the module bails out with a gnu/cygwin error message before exiting.
 I suspect 'delete' applied inappropriately by some rchandle destructor.